-E. V. Murphree Award in Industrial & Engineering Chemistry
+E. V. Murphree Award In Industrial & Engineering Chemistry

-In 1978, he joined the chemical engineering faculty at California Institute of Technology.
-He was promoted to associate professor in 1983.
-In 1985, he moved to MIT as a professor of chemical engineering, where he has been since.
-From 2000 to 2005, he was the Bayer Professor of Chemical Engineering & Biotechnology at MIT.
-In 2006, he was appointed to his current position.
+In addition to these technical contributions, Li has been dynamic in helping organize international separations conferences.
+These include Gordon Research Conferences and symposia cosponsored by ACS, such as “CO2 Summit: Technology & Opportunity,” held last year (C&EN, July 26, 2010, page 36).

-He has received many other honors and awards, including the Marvin J. Johnson Award from the American Chemical Society, the R. H. Wilhelm Award in Microbial & Biochemical Technology in Chemical Reaction Engineering from the American Institute of Chemical Engineers (AIChE), the Charles Thom Award from the Society for Industrial Microbiology, and the AIChE Founders Award.
-He was elected to the National Academy of Engineering in 2003 and as a fellow of the American Association for the Advancement of Science in 2005.
+Li, 78, received a B.S. degree in chemical engineering from National Taiwan University and a Ph.D. degree in chemical engineering at Stevens Institute of Technology.
+He is a member of the U.S. National Academy of Engineering, as well as a member of Academia Sinica in Taiwan and the Chinese Academy of Sciences.
+In the past, he has served on the board of directors of the American Institute of Chemical Engineers, as president of the North American Membrane Society, and as chair of the ACS Division of Industrial & Engineering Chemistry.
+Among his awards, Li has received the ACS Award in Separations Science & Technology, the Perkin Medal from the American International Group of the Society of Chemical Industry, and AIChE’s Founders Award for Outstanding Contributions to the Field of Chemical Engineering.

-Stephanopoulos will present the award address before the Division of Biochemical Technology.
+Li will present the award address before the Division of Industrial & Engineering Chemistry.

 Join the conversation